Medically reviewed on January 26, 2018

 An overdose of Vanos is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-Avoid getting this medicine in your eyes.
+Avoid getting Vanos in your eyes.
 If contact does occur, rinse with water.
 Do not use Vanos on broken or infected skin.
 Also avoid using this medicine in open wounds.

 Avoid applying Vanos to the skin of your face, underarms, or groin area without your doctor's instruction.
 This medicine should not be used to treat rosacea.